 One H.H. van Rooijen was appointed chairman of the board and the first full-time manager at AVBOB, on 1 December 1922.
 While the organisation had only 400 members at inception, it had by 1934 established 80 branches all over South Africa.
 In the same year, nine new branches were opened and by June 1938, AVBOB had more than 30 000 members.
 In 1948 it became the first organization to sell funeral policies to all South Africans.

-The Clientèle Funeral Dignity Plan provides for more than R50 000 family cover at a cost from R99 per month.
+The Clientèle Funeral Dignity Plan provides more than R50 000 family cover at a cost of just R99 per month.
 Up to 13 people can be included and covered on one plan that pays out within just 24 hours.
 Upon claiming, policy holders get R200 free airtime, while the policy also includes a grocery and unveiling benefit.

 Metropolitan Funeral Plan

-Paying out within 48 hours of receiving a valid claim provided that the correct documentation is received, the Metropolitan Funeral Plan provides funds to pay for the funeral, flowers, food and beverages as well as other costs associated with the funeral, such as travelling and accommodation for guests.
-You can choose cover from R5 000 to R50 000 for a monthly payment from as little as R36.00.
+Paying out within 48 hours of receiving a valid claim, provided that the correct documentation is received, the Metropolitan Funeral Plan provides funds to pay for the funeral, flowers, food and beverages as well as other costs associated with a funeral, such as travelling and accommodation for guests.
+You can choose cover from R5 000 to R50 000 for a monthly payment from as little as R36.